Clinical Internship: January through mid-December. The UW-L Medical Dosimetry program uses

 Those of you needing CE

-credits through the ARRT, can use your courses through the UW-La Crosse Medical
+credits through the ARRT can use courses through the UW-La Crosse Medical

 Dosimetry program.
 If the ARRT asks for proof of these credits, you may

-submit a transcript of these courses.
+submit a transcript of the courses.
 Typically, each college credit counts as

 16 CE credits through the ARRT.